Forest Pathology at Southern Swedish Forest Science

 Related research topics

-Our goal is to raise awareness of the economic and ecological impacts of native and exotic tree diseases and to find solutions that reduce forest losses and promote healthy, sustainable forests.
+Our overarching goal is to raise awareness of the economic and ecological threats posed by native and exotic tree diseases and to pioneer solutions that reduce forest losses while promoting sustainability.
+We engage closely with stakeholders to protect forest ecosystems, preserve biodiversity, and support threatened tree species.

 We work with a wide range of harmful organisms that affect broadleaf and conifer tree species in forests and urban environments.
 We use both classical and cutting-edge molecular techniques to detect and identify tree pests and pathogens.